wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 memory with virtual addresses.
 Allowing GPU and CPU to co-exist under the same virtual address space is critical to the performance of GPU applications for future big-data workloads for several reasons.
 First, if the GPU can share storage with CPU, data does not need to be copied to dedicated GPU memory before and after the task, which implies lower bandwidth requirement, energy consumption and latency.
+Second, it also simplifies programming for GPU applications, since the programmer can simply assume that all variables will be modified in-place by the GPU application.
+This differs from some GPU programming frameworks in which two copies of the input and ouput variables are maintained.